COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/eve_gathering/overview.md

 [:ticket: Pay for unlimited drink coupon (1 ticket p.p.)](https://ocf.neticrm.tw/civicrm/event/info?reset=1&id=44){ .md-button }

+{++（:hatching_chick: There are also package options of 3 and 10 tickets available for purchase!）++}

+!!! note "Non-Alcoholic Beverages"

     No registration is required, please go directly.
 The only thing you need to pay for is the unlimited drink coupon (including non-alcoholic beverages).
 These coupons can help us offset the venue fee, please support us.
 There will be some light food available to satisfy your hunger on site.

 ## After the Party